ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 ## Lessons learned
 ```

-### Filling in the meta information
+### 1.1 Filling in the meta information
 As stated in the comments in the header section, please replace all occurances of "xxxx" with your information on the project.
 Please add as many tags, as you like.
 You can look for tags on the [website](https://ctechfilmuniversity.github.io/).

-### Writing the actual content
+### 1.2 Writing the actual content
 Please keep the given headings for your post, since it will give all posts a more coherent structure.
 But you are free to add additional sub headings, if you want to.

-#### Images
+#### 1.2.1 Images
 Images can be added according to MarkDown syntax, but you have to keep the image files in the same folder, as your Markdown post.
 Always use a relative path to your pictures, in particular just provide the file name, e.g.:
 ```
 ![very-nice-picture](myPicture.png)
 ```

-### Example
+### 1.3 Example
-You can always have a look, at preexisting posts, that can be found in this folder.
+You can always have a look, at preexisting posts, that can be found in this folder ("__content").
 Every post has its own folder, beginning with the date.

 Furthermore here is a made up example:
 ```
 ---
 layout: post
-title: "My very nice project"
+title: "Example Project"
 author: "Max Muster"
 categories: Projects
 tags: WS1819 OrientationProject PhysicalComputing Audio